Structured Content

 Why It Matters for B2B Marketing

 For today’s content marketers and content strategists, correctly deploying structured content is often critical to achieving scale and efficiency.
-The primary use case for structured content is the ability to create content once, then use it wherever appropriate across a multi-channel experience.
+The primary use case for structured content is the ability to create content once, then use it wherever appropriate across an omnichannel experience.
 With structured content, you can use fewer resources to manage large amounts of dynamic content for large enterprises.
 This saves time and minimizes the chance of errors induced by re-keying.

 Used correctly, structured content can also significantly improve a company’s search rankings.
 The competition is fierce to win Page 1 rankings or to have your content displayed as a snippet or FAQ on Google.